CalConnect/DEVGUIDE/Simple Event.md

 ## Going further - why?
 We know when the meeting takes place, and now we know where.
-But why are we meeting.
+But why are we meeting?
 For this we have the `DESCRIPTION` property.
 This property can take a (very) long description of the event.
 There are some rules that must be followed.
 * Line feeds MUST be represented as "\n"